MartinStuelpangel/switcher/README.md

 You can edit this as you like, you will have to change names and css files to your liking. <br/>
 This uses a session to contnue the css style throughout the site. <br/>
 ![html output](switcher.jpg)<br/>
-This is the output which is in the html php.text file that you will need to add to your site on a php page.
+This is the output which is in the html php.text file that you will need to add to your site on a php page.<br/>Feel free to contact me if questions